 The amount of excitement and challenges faced here at Varsity News Network is what fuels my passion for customer support.
 I work with the South Central media region, making sure everything flows soundly for the Athletic Directors (ADs) covered in this area.
-I prefer using the word “experience” over the term “customer support” because I believe I am working ADs through an experience by helping and allowing them to grow and change for theunnamed-2 better.
+I prefer using the word “experience” over the term “customer support” because I believe I am working ADs through an experience by helping and allowing them to grow and change for the better.

 We have a great customer support team here at VNN – and we’re always laughing together, even when we’re solving the hard problems that come across our desks every day.
 I started as an intern last January, and just never left.
 If I had think more specifically about why, it’s because the work is challenging.
 We’re working together as a team on a national scale and helping schools promote their athletic departments by putting ourselves in the athletic director’s shoes.
 What’s not to love?